Charlie Hebdo issue No. 1178: Publication

 On the morning of 14 January, thousands of people in France queued in line for hours, waiting for newsstands to open.
 Within an hour, 700,000 copies had been sold and every newsstand in the country was sold out.
-More copies were delivered the next day and in total 1.9 million copies were sold in the first 48 hours.
+More copies were delivered the next day, and in total, 1.9 million copies were sold in the first 48 hours.

 The issue run was increased again to five million on 14 January, then to seven million, and finally to 7.95 million, including nearly 760,000 sent for export to 25 countries.
 The print run was the highest ever for the French press; the previous record was 2.2 million for an issue of France-Soir on the death of Charles de Gaulle.

 The demand was so great that counterfeit copies were already being distributed on 14 January, and issues were being offered on eBay for "exorbitant" prices.

 The issue was translated into five languages: English, Italian, Spanish, Arabic and Turkish.
 There were plans for it to be sold in 25 countries and translated into 16 languages.

 The following issue, No. 1179, did not appear until six weeks later, on 25 February 2015.
 The issue was subtitled C'est reparti ("Here we go again"), which new publishing director Riss stated was to show the publication had "returned to life" ("La vie reprend").
 The issue's print run was 2.5 million.

 On 6 January 2016, a special issue (number 1224) was published to commemorate the 2015 attack.
 Its cover showed God running with a gun and the title "A year later, the killer is still at large" ("Un an après, l'assassin court toujours").

 Content

 The front page is titled "Tout est pardonné" ("All is forgiven") and features a cartoon of Muhammad with a tear in his eye and holding a "Je suis Charlie" sign ("I am Charlie").
 The background colour is green.
 The drawing was made by Luz who has another drawing in which the Kouachi brothers, drawn with angel wings, ask in disappointment: "Bah, where are the 70 virgins?"
 A speech bubble beside them reads: "They are with the Charlie team, losers."
-There are no other depictions of Mohammad within the issue.
+There are no other depictions of Muhammad within the issue.

 In the editorial, editor-in-chief Gérard Biard called for full secularism (laïcité) and regretted that the defense of Charlie Hebdo against previous threats and arson had often been half-hearted.
 He added: "All those who claim to defend Muslims, while accepting the totalitarian religious rhetoric, are in fact defending their executioners.
 The first victims of Islamic fascism are the Muslims."
-Describing the magazine as atheist, Biard wrote that the church bells of Notre Dame de Paris ringing for Charlie Hebdo had made the staff laugh.
+Describing the magazine as atheist, Biard wrote that the church bells of Notre-Dame de Paris ringing for Charlie Hebdo had made the staff laugh.